giobongio/mars-rover/README.md

 - **Providers**: contains the providers used to register and resolve dependencies
 - **Repositories**: contains the list of repositories, allows to abstract the data storage

-## Tests
+### Tests

 The application is provided with unit and feature tests, to guarantee the quality of the code.
 At the moment, we have a coverage **over 98%**, with a 100% on most important application logic classes (Mars rover).

-## Next steps
+### Next steps
 There are some actions we can perform to improve the current implementation:

+- **Use Docker**: move the infrastructure (web server, PHP installation, database engine, Laravel) to Docker, to avoid efforts to install all of them to run the application
-- **Add authentication to APIs**: we don't want that some joker from Earth may send commands to the rover.
+-  **Add authentication**: we don't want that some joker from Earth may send commands to the rover.
 For this reason, we need to implement an authentication mechanism, API request are accepted only if provided with a valid Authentication header with a JWT generated from the app or an Authentication Server (Oauth 2.0)
-- **Create history API**: create an API that returns the complete history of commands executed successfully from the rover
+- **Return history**: create an API that returns the complete history of commands executed successfully from the rover
+- **Store errors**: the rover doesn't prior know the distribution of obstacles.
+It could be interesting to store the list of obstacles found and to return them on request